ecmwf/earthkit-hydro/README.md

 > This project is in the **BETA** stage of development.
 Please be aware that interfaces and functionality may change as the project develops.
 If this software is to be used in operational systems you are **strongly advised to use a released tag in your system configuration**, and you should be willing to accept incoming changes and bug fixes that require adaptations on your part.
 ECMWF **does use** this software in operations and abides by the same caveats.

-**earthkit-hydro** is a computationally efficient library for common hydrological functions.
+**earthkit-hydro** is a Python library for common hydrological functions.

 ## Installation
 Clone source code repository